Sa-ar/Sa-ar/README.md

 I'm committed to delivering clean code, solid architecture, and design patterns that meet the highest standards of quality and usability.
 My approach emphasizes thoroughness, honesty, and community.
 I'm highly experienced in working in dynamic environments, embracing transparency, and always willing to listen to other opinions.

-## 🚀 My Journey

-- **Monday.com**: Contributed to the development of new components and improved user experience for the Monday Workdocs project using React, CSS, Redux, and Node.js.
-- **Healthy.io**: Joined as the first developer on the Growth team, working on marketing websites using Next.js, React, and Styled Components, and developing internal tools with Node.js.
-- **DonateIt**: Worked on a non-profit project where I built a React app from scratch, connecting donors with families in need.
-- **College**: Studied computer science and got hooked on web development after building forums in high school.

 ## 🎯 Skills

 | | |